marklogic/marklogic-kubernetes/README.md

 kubectl port-forward marklogic-0 8000:8000 8001:8001
 ```

-Now this pod can be accessed via http://localhost:8001.
+This pod can now be accessed via http://localhost:8001.

 ### Forward to Service